You are here:

 HETI Higher Education has a strong commitment to supporting our students in successfully completing their studies.
 As mental health educators we are uniquely placed to prioritise student health and wellbeing.

 We understand that students may experience difficult circumstances or personal issues which can cause distress.
-If you are experiencing a difficulty of any kind, we encourage you to seek early support by contacting your Unit Coordinator or Student Support Officer.
+If you are experiencing a difficulty of any kind, we encourage you to seek early support by contacting your Unit Facilitator or Cohort Convenor (Student Support).

 The Student Assistance Program (SAP) is a confidential coaching, counselling and wellbeing service provided free to all HETI Higher Education students and their immediate family.